SegataLab/export2graphlan/README.md

                         minimum number of biomarkers extract.
-The taxonomy is parsed, and the level is choosen in order to have at least the specified number of biomarkers
+The taxonomy is parsed, and the level is choosen in order to have at least the specified number of biomarkers --discard_otus        If specified the OTU ids will be discarde from the taxonmy.
+Default behavior keep OTU ids in taxonomy

 input parameters:
   You need to provide at least one of the two arguments